thegauravsingh/microsvc-vscode-devcontainer-boilerplate/README.md

 ## 2. note your lan ip, let say it is 192.168.1.6

-## 3. then just add replcae ip in upstream section of reverse-nginx.conf with your lan ip
+## 3. then just replace ip in upstream section of reverse-nginx.conf with your lan ip